-In developing the Consolidated Plan in 2020 and this Annual Plan in 2021, the County strived to include input from housing providers and health, mental health, and other service agencies.
-A variety of assisted housing providers and health, mental health, and service agency stakeholders were invited to attend the public meeting held February 11, 2021.
+In developing the Consolidated Plan in 2020 and the 2022 Annual Plan, the County strived to include input from housing providers and health, mental health, and other service agencies.
+A variety of assisted housing providers and health, mental health, and service agency stakeholders were invited to attend the public meeting held September 23, 2021.
 Stakeholders included city elected officials and staff, housing authority staff, housing developers, nonprofit organizations, homeless housing and service providers, mental health service providers, agencies serving people with disabilities, an agency representing persons with limited English-speaking ability, senior services, workforce development organizations, and others.
 The public meetings and interviews included discussions of the connections between housing and other community needs.
-The Consolidated Plan was written to promote enhanced coordination amongst local housing and service organizations and through the Annual Plan and daily activities of the Department we seek to continue in that effort.
+Office hours were also held for interested municipalities and organizations to review CDBG specific requirements and answer questions on the application process.